-Recently on a rare full weekend off I spent a bit of my free time doing some necessary chores in the garden and much of the rest simply piddling.
+Recently on a weekend off I spent a bit of my free time doing some necessary chores in the garden and much of the rest simply piddling.

 I enjoy observing my plantings, checking buds on shrubs and trees, and scratching through the leaf litter looking for signs of life from perennials I know are there but just not awake yet.